ropg/HotButton/README.md

 #### `.pressedFor(<ms>)`

-is true once as soon as the button is held down for this number of milliseconds.
-Your `loop()` can have multiple of these, so if you have a number of these tests for different durations, they will each be true once when that duration is reached.
+Is true once as soon as the button is held down for this number of milliseconds.
+Your `loop()` can have multiple of these, so if you have a number of these tests for different durations, they will each be true once (and only once) when that duration is reached.

 &nbsp;

 #### `.waitForPress()`

 Your code waits here until the button is pressed, not detecting any other buttons, or doing anything but waiting for the buttonpress.
-Returns immediately if the button is already pressed.
+Returns immediately if the button is already pressed when you call it.

 &nbsp;

 #### `.waitForRelease()`

 Your code waits here until the button to be released, not detecting any other buttons, or doing anything but waiting for the buttonpress.
-Returns immediately is the button is not pressed.
+Returns immediately if the button is not pressed when you call it.

 &nbsp;